-For a printable, and dare we say prettier, version of these helpful tips, you can download our "Stuck at Home" PDF.
+For a printable, and dare we say prettier version of these helpful tips, download our "Stuck at Home" PDF.
 Feel free to share that document with your friends & family.
 But do CHECK THIS PAGE OFTEN FOR UPDATES, as we are constantly adding new links that are not on that PDF.
 Looking for something specific?
-Just do a search ( command or Ctrl-F) to find keywords like humor, calm, sleep, immunity, indoor fun, bedtime stories, masks, music, tours, storytelling, lesson plans, recipes, mood or garden, to name a few topics.
+Just do a search ( command or Ctrl-F) to find keywords like humor, calm, sleep, immunity, travel, indoor fun, bedtime stories, masks, music, tours, storytelling, lesson plans, recipes, mood or garden, to name a few topics.

 A FEW BASICS

 From the start, kids asked questions.
 The NYT answered.
 This 30-minute podcast is a special kids’ version that happens to be good for all of us.
 Find it here: A NYTimes Kids’ Guide to the Corona Virus.
 (Apple Podcast)

 Prefer reading?
 This Medium essay from March 2020 lays out the seriousness of these times and it's been read 40 million times for good reason.
 But now it's fall, and we're still dealing with this virus.
 As of early September, it seems new cases are declining, sort of.
 But winter awaits, and on top of the unknown time ahead, some survivors seem to suffer long-term consequences that are complex and daunting.
 Check out the NYTimes COVID update page to stay abreast of the latest studies that are being done to help us understand how to best protect and care for ourselves.

 Want to show kids how germs spread?
 Here’s a quick fun video by someone who did an experiment with a third-grade class using a powder called GloGerm.
 Everyone can SEE how the special powder gets transferred all over the place.
 Uh oh!